frouo/lembot-public-website/blog/2022-02-21-how-to-lemlist-to-google-sheets.md

 - wait until the export is ready 😴
 - download the CSV
 - open your Google spreadsheet
-- click File / Import
+- click File
+- hover Import, click
+- click the Upload tab
+- click Select a file from your device
-- find the right CSV among others on your computer 🤯.
-Good luck when it looks like `fil_axp_CvGPWvb3AxzDbFhJQ_campaign_x.csv`
+- find the right CSV among others on your computer, good luck when file name looks like `fil_axp_CvGPWvb3AxzDbFhJQ_campaign_x.csv` 🤯
 - choose the right options for your import
 - and finally, click Import data